/*

 Stakeholder diversity:

-A digital ecosystem can include customers, suppliers, partners, competitors, and developers, all interacting within the system.
+These can include customers, suppliers, partners, competitors, and developers, all interacting within the system.

 Dynamic nature:

-Digital ecosystems are constantly evolving with new technologies, user behaviors, and market trends.
+These ecosystems are constantly evolving with new technologies, user behaviors, and market trends.

 What are some examples of digital ecosystems?